Skip to main content

 Reply packet.

-The BFR replying to the request MUST include the Upstream Interface
+The BFR replying to the request MUST include the Ingress Interface

 TLV.
-This TLV identifies the incoming interface and the BIER-MPLS
+This TLV identifies the incoming interface on which the Echo

-label in the incoming Echo Request.
-This TLV has the following
+Request was received.
+This TLV has the following format:

 0 1 2 3